-Here are some appeal letter tips from Jeane Vogel, who is a fundraising consultant in St. Louis and has done numerous appeal letters for her clients.
+Here are some appeal letter tips from Jeane Vogel, who is a fundraising consultant in St. Louis and has written numerous donation appeal letters for her clients.
+Her firm, Fund Raising Innovations, specializes in developing appeal letters, grant proposals and non-profit strategic planning.

 The Art Of The Appeal Letter